zkhatami88/JOSSSubmission/paper.md

     In this way, features such as parcel coalescing [@wagle2018methodology] can adapt to the current phase of an application or even state of a system.
 - **Accelerator Support**
-    HPX has suport for two methods of integration with GPUs:
+    HPX has support for two methods of integration with GPUs:
     HPXCL [@diehl2018integration; @martin_stumpf_2018_1409043] and HPX.Compute
     [@copik2017using]
     HPXCL provides users the ability to manage GPU kernels through a